damianhakert/damianhakert.github.io/source/posts/2017-01-23-gitlab-2016-year-in-review.html.md

 ### Cycle Analytics

 The headline feature of 8.12 was [Cycle Analytics](https://about.gitlab.com/solutions/cycle-analytics/), a new way of [tracking software development](https://docs.gitlab.com/ce/user/project/cycle_analytics.html) using the data GitLab gathers as you use it.
+Cycle Analytics is the last step of the [GitLab Workflow](/2016/10/25/gitlab-workflow-an-overview/).

 See [our feature highlight blog post](https://about.gitlab.com/2016/09/21/cycle-analytics-feature-highlight/) for more information.

 ![Cycle Analytics](/images/8_12/cycle_analytics.png){:.shadow}